Using Microsoft Word Headings to Reorganize a Research Paper

 Step 3: Reorganize at Will

-When you want to move a section in outline view, just make sure that section is minimized, and then cut and paste just the header.
+When you want to move a section in the outline view, just make sure that section is minimized, and then cut and paste just the header.
 This will move all the stuff underneath that header, all together as one unit.
-If you want to move a subcategory, make sure the header is minimized, cut the heading, and paste it where you want it.
+If you want to move a subcategory, make sure the header is minimized.
+Then cut the heading, and paste it where you want it.
 The same can go for an entire larger category; if you cut and paste while it is minimized, all the content under that heading will come with it.

 When you are done reorganizing, go back to Draft View or Print Layout View to see your paper…looking like a paper again!
 If you used the Collapse headings function, you can just expand those minimized headers for the same result.